Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/06_Soft_delete.md

 Now run the API route /system/upgrade to update the database.

-Now use POSTMan to do a DELETE request on /bands/1.
+Now use POSTMan to do a DELETE request to /bands/1.
 Notice that it just changes the deleted boolean:

 ````````````````````````````````````````````````````````````````````````````````